 Side-dressing the potatoes when they are 4 to 6 inches tall and ready to be hilled is also standard practice.
 Repeat the procedure in about two weeks when the potatoes are ready to be hilled again.

-Fertilize them once a month until two weeks before harvest.
+Fertilise them once a month until two weeks before harvest.

-How should I apply the fertilizer?
+How should I apply the fertiliser?

-How Do You Apply Granular Fertilizer
+How Do You Apply Granular Fertiliser

 - Broadcasting over the entire gardening area and tilling it into the soil.
 This method works well if you prefer to work the soil once so that it is ready for planting when you are.